 A. NOTICE: This item provides the public an opportunity to address the Committee.
 Remarks should be confined to matters within the Committee’s ability to resolve.
 Fifteen minutes are set aside for this purpose with each speaker allowed three minutes.

 STAFF COMMENTS: Miscellaneous staff comments / reports.

 CHAIRPERSON’S AND COMMITTEE MEMBER’S REPORTS / AGENDA REQUESTS

 NOTICE: No action or discussion will take place with respect to brief announcements, oral reports, or agenda requests as listed above.

 LIAISON COMMENTS

 ADJOURNMENT

-I, Kimberly Lindo, Secretary, do hereby certify that I have caused a true copy of the above notice and agenda to be delivered to each of the members of the Marina Advisory Committee, at the time and in the manner prescribed by law and that this agenda was posted at City Hall, 555 Santa Clara Street, CA at ____ p.m., ______, October __, 2014.

-Dated: October ____, 2014

-Kimberly Lindo, Secretary